Katherine Mansfield: Diagnosis of tuberculosis

 In December 1917, at the age of 29, Mansfield was diagnosed with pulmonary tuberculosis.
 For part of spring and summer 1918, she joined her friend Anne Estelle Rice, an American painter, at Looe in Cornwall with the hope of recovering.
-While there, Rice painted a portrait of her dressed in red, a vibrant colour Mansfield liked and suggested herself.
+While there, Rice painted a portrait of her dressed in red, a vibrant colour that Mansfield liked and suggested herself.
 The Portrait of Katherine Mansfield is now held by the Museum of New Zealand Te Papa Tongarewa.

 Rejecting the idea of staying in a sanatorium on the grounds that it would cut her off from writing, she moved abroad to avoid the English winter.
 She stayed at a half-deserted, cold hotel in Bandol, France, where she became depressed but continued to produce stories, including "Je ne parle pas français".
 "Bliss", the story that lent its name to her second collection of stories in 1920, was also published in 1918.
 Her health continued to deteriorate and she had her first lung haemorrhage in March.

 By April, Mansfield's divorce from Bowden had been finalised, and she and Murry married, only to part again two weeks later.
 They came together again, however, and in March 1919 Murry became editor of The Athenaeum, a magazine for which Mansfield wrote more than 100 book reviews (collected posthumously as Novels and Novelists).
-During the winter of 1918–1919, she and Baker stayed in a villa in San Remo, Italy.
+During the winter of 1918–1919, she and Baker stayed in a villa in Sanremo, Italy.
 Their relationship came under strain during this period; after she wrote to Murry to express her feelings of depression, he stayed over Christmas.
 Although her relationship with Murry became increasingly distant after 1918 and the two often lived apart, this intervention of his spurred her, and she wrote "The Man Without a Temperament", the story of an ill wife and her long-suffering husband.
 Mansfield followed Bliss (1920), her first collection of short stories, with the collection The Garden Party and Other Stories, published in 1922.